sachinpc1993/walert/README.md

 Demo Video Link (Intent-Based version deployed on Amazon Echo Device): https://bit.ly/WalertIntentDemo

 Demo Video Link (Retrieval Augmented Generation based version): https://bit.ly/WalertRAGDemo

-We built Walert, a conversational agent that answers FAQs about programs of study that are offered in the School of Computing Technologies at RMIT University.
-This intent-based approach, deployed in Amazon Echo device, was showcased as a demo at RMIT University’s Open Day in August 2023.

 You can view our poster presented at CHIIR24:  [Walert Poster](https://github.com/sachinpc1993/walert/blob/main/Poster.pdf)